jakartaee/jakartaee-documentation-playbook/README.md

 mvn clean package
 ```

 The output will be in `target/generated-docs`.
 To view, just open [`target/generated-docs/index.html`](target/generated-docs/index.html) in a browser.

-If you face a build failure with the following log entry as the last one before the failure,
+If you face a build failure with the following log entry as the last one before the failure, basically saying "Command not found: asciidoctor-pdf":

 > [INFO] {"level":"fatal","time":1684333903235,"name":"antora","hint":"Add the --stacktrace option to see the cause of the error.","msg":"Command not found: asciidoctor-pdf"}